Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 The Beginning of Friendship

-As whaling stopped, the fishermen who remained in the lagoon were cautious and wary of these “Devil Fish”.
-They kept to the shallower parts of the lagoon, hammering on the hulls of their pangas (local fishing boats) in an attempt to scare the whales away.
 It wasn’t until 1972, when something truly extraordinary happened: a fisherman had the first friendly, up-close interaction with a gray whale!
-This marked the beginning of an incredible bond between humans and our beautiful and actually very friendly gray whales, right here in San Ignacio Lagoon in Baja California Sur.
+This marked the beginning of an incredible bond between humans and our beautiful, very friendly gray whales, right here in San Ignacio Lagoon in Baja California Sur.

 Gray Whales Today: A Conservation Success Story

 Thanks to strict protection laws and the incredible efforts of the Mexican government, gray whales have made a stunning comeback!
-Their population has almost bounced back to pre-whaling levels, and that’s something to celebrate, it’s one of the rare success stories for a species that almost vanished.
+Their population has almost bounced back to pre-whaling levels, and that’s something to celebrate.
+It’s one of the rare success stories for a species that almost vanished!

 Ethical and Respectful Whale Watching in San Ignacio Lagoon in Baja California Sur